 The Company's primary revenue sources are microOrgan plate product sales and the performance of preclinical drug testing services using our microOrgan technology, referred to as Discovery as a Service, or DaaS.
-The Company plans to focus its resources on internal drug discovery development programs and will wind down substantially all customer revenue generation in the first half of 2022.
-For the years ended December 31, 2021 and 2020, 21% of revenue in each year was generated from customers located outside of the United States.
-During the years ended December 31, 2021 and 2020, three customers accounted for approximately 47% and two customers accounted for approximately 39%, respectively, of the consolidated revenue from continuing operations.
+In December 2021, the Company announced its plan to focus its resources on internal drug discovery development programs and wind down substantially all customer revenue generation.
+The Company expects nominal sales in the first quarter of 2023.
+For the years ended December 31, 2022 and 2021, 47% and 21% of revenue, respectively, was generated from customers located outside of the United States.
+During the years ended December 31, 2022 and 2021, four and three customers accounted for approximately 77% and 47%, respectively, of the consolidated revenue from continuing operations.